nozomiyamada/thaig2p/README.md

 +BiLSTM seq2seq model (under construction)

-in the dictionary, all phonemes are encoded as **one character** as below
+in the dictionaries, each phoneme is encoded as **one character** as below

-one syllable consist of 4-5 characters
+(encoded one syllable consists of 4-5 characters according to Thai syllable structure)

 - onset (1-2)
 - vowel (1)